Breast Cancer Screening

 Women should be aware, however, that substantial research indicates that regular mammograms may do more harm than good.

-Mammograms can result in over diagnosis and unnecessary treatment according to this study.
-Mammograms can also be very painful according to this study involving 50-year-old Finnish women attending their first breast cancer screening.
+This study involving 50-year-old Finnish women attending their first breast cancer screening found that mammograms can also be very painful.
 Sixty-one per cent reported painful and 59% uncomfortable mammograms (4% severely).

 In this study 89,835 women, aged 40-59, were randomly assigned to mammography (five annual mammography screens) or control (no mammography).
 Conclusion: Annual mammography in women aged 40-59 does not reduce mortality from breast cancer…